soyrochus/voicebrief/README.md

 uv sync
 ```

+### macOS notes

+- Install FFmpeg with Homebrew: `brew install ffmpeg` (required by moviepy/pydub)
+- On Python 3.13, the stdlib `audioop` was removed.
+Voicebrief declares the `audioop-lts` backport automatically for 3.13, so a normal `uv sync` installs it; no extra steps needed.

 ## Configuration for usage with OpenAI

 Create a text file _".env"_ in the root of the project.
 This will contain the "OPENAI_API_KEY" environment variable used by the application to obtain the token associated to a valid OpenAI account when calling the API.